Q: How much do lessons cost?

 Q: Are your cats friendly?

-Abbey will need to get used to you first.
+A: Yes!
+Max will come right up to you the first time you meet him, and Abbey will need to get used to you first.
 However, they are both gentle and very sweet.
-If you have cat
+If you have cat allergies, we can just close the studio door to keep them out.
+I can also run a very effective air purifier.

-Q: What is your favorite kind of music.
+Q: What is your favorite kind of music?

-A: $75 per hour
+A: $80 per hour

 Q: How long are lessons?